 Over in the comics, the aftermath of the superhero Civil War pushed Hawkeye down a dark path.
 He ditched his classic look, and even the bow and arrow, instead taking on the secretive identity of the swordsman known as Ronin.
 Even his fellow Avengers didn't know who this hero was, and Marvel Comics enjoyed drawing out the reveal for as long as possible.

 It seems as though MCUExchange has reported an exclusive scoop, claiming that Hawkeye is about to adopt that identity in the MCU too!
-According to MCUExchange, one specific event in #InfinityWar will shatter Clint Barton's world.
-Intriguingly, they note that the event in question may be darker in tone than what we're used to seeing in your typical Marvel movie, so they caution that this plot thread may well be cut.
+According to MCUExchange, one specific event in #InfinityWar will shatter Clint Barton's world, causing him to take up a whole new superhero identity.
+The report's been verified by set photos in which you can clearly see Renner is wearing the typical black-and-gold outfit.

 What Could Transform Hawkeye Into Ronin?